uf-mil/mil/docs/software/getting_started.md

 1. You should now see the Linux boot menu.
 Boot into **Install Ubuntu** or **Ubuntu**, not "Try Ubuntu without installing."
 You can proceed with all default configuration options in the Ubuntu setup page, as you've already partitioned your disk.

 1. Ubuntu will take some time to install.
+Once the installation process is complete, you should be able to access the Terminal using the nine dots in the bottom left corner to proceed with the rest of the installation.

+#### Option 2: Using a virtual machine on Windows

+Using a virtual machine on Windows will make installation quicker and easier, but will result in poorer performance and more strain on your system.
+If you'd like to install Ubuntu through a virtual machine:

+1. Install [VirtualBox](https://www.virtualbox.org/).
+This virtualization software
+   will manage your virtual machines.

+1. Download the Ubuntu 20.04 `.iso` file linked above.
+This is a disk image, and contains a copy of Ubuntu.
+Wait for the download to complete.

+1. Click on **New** in VirtualBox.
+Fill out the first page of the form, if one appears.

+1. When asked how much memory to allocate, you should move the marker to where the green meets the red.
+Typically in MIL, when your virtual machine is launched, it will be the only program you are using on your computer, and therefore, it's recommended to give it as much memory and CPU as possible.
+The tick where the green meets the red is the highest amount that is safe for your operating system.
+If you cannot allocate more than 8192 MB, understand that your virtual machine may be a little slow, but that's okay.

+1. Create a new virtual hard disk.
+Using VDI (VirtualBox Disk Image) is fine.
+   Make the disk dynamically allocated to save space on your computer.
+When asked how much space to start with, we recommend 50GB.
+Certainly no less than 30GB.

+1. After you finish creating the new virtual machine, enter the settings of the virtual machine and adjust the "Processor" bar to where the green meets the red.

+1. Visit the "Storage" settings of the virtual machine.
+Under "Controller IDE", click the CD icon next to "Optical Drive" and click "Choose a disk file..."
+   Navigate to the `.iso` file you downloaded earlier, and select it.

+1. Click "OK" to save your settings.

+1. Click on "Start" near the top of your virtual machine details.
+This will launch your virtual machine!

+1. After some time, you should see the Linux boot menu.
+Boot into **Install Ubuntu** or **Ubuntu**, not "Try Ubuntu without installing."
+You can proceed with all default configuration options in the Ubuntu setup page, as you've already partitioned your disk.

+1. Ubuntu will take some time to install.
 Once the installation process is complete, you should be able to access the Terminal using the nine dots in the bottom left